Unbounded bivariant $K$-theory and correspondences in noncommutative geometry: -theory

 $KK_{j}$ is a bifunctor, contravariant in $A$, covariant in $B$, taking values in abelian groups.
 It is not hard to show that $KK_{*}(\C,A)$ and $KK_{*}(A,\C)$ are naturally isomorphic to the $K$-theory and $K$-homology of $A$, respectively.
-Moreover, Kasparov proved the following deep theorem. \begin{theorem}[\cite{Kas}] For any $C^{*}$-algebras $A,B,C$ there exists an associative bilinear pairing Therefore, the groups $KK_{*}(A,B)$ are the morphism sets of a category $KK$ whose objects are all $C^{*}$-algebras. \end{theorem} The standard module $A^{n}$, viewed as an $(M_{n}(A),A)$-bimodule, defines an invertible element for the Kasparov product.
-Hence, in both variables, the $KK$-groups of $A$ and $M_{n}(A)$ are isomorphic.
-In fact, the $KK$-groups of $A$ and $\K\minotimes$ are naturally isomorphic, which is referred to as the \emph{stability property} of $KK$-theory.
-Combining this with formal Bott periodicity yields a natural isomorphism $KK_{i}(A,B)\xrightarrow{\sim} KK_{i+2}(A,B)$.
-It follows that $KK$-theory can be defined using just $\mathbb{E}_{0}$ and $\mathbb{E}_{1}$.
-Moreover $KK_{1}$ can be defined using just odd (that is, ungraded) Kasparov modules.
-Because of this result we will refer to elements of $\mathbb{E}_{0}(A,B)$ as \emph{even} Kasparov modules.
+Moreover, Kasparov proved the following deep theorem. \begin{theorem}[\cite{Kas}] For any $C^{*}$-algebras $A,B,C$ there exists an associative bilinear pairing Therefore, the groups $KK_{*}(A,B)$ are the morphism sets of a category $KK$ whose objects are all $C^{*}$-algebras. \end{theorem}

 There also is a notion of external product in $KK$-theory. \begin{theorem}[\cite{Kas}]For any $C^{*}$-algebras $A,B,C,D$ there exists an associative bilinear pairing

 The external product makes $KK$ into a symmetric monoidal category \end{theorem} The category $KK$ has more remarkable properties.
 Although we will not use them in this paper, we do believe they deserve a brief mention.
-It was shown by Cuntz and Higson that the category $KK$ is universal in the sense that any split exact stable functor from the category of $C^{*}$-algebras to, say, that of abelian groups, factors through the category $KK$.
+It was shown by Cuntz and Higson (\cite{Cuntz},\cite{Hig}) that the category $KK$ is universal in the sense that any split exact stable functor from the category of $C^{*}$-algebras to, say, that of abelian groups, factors through the category $KK$.
 Altough it fails to be abelian, $KK$ is a triangulated category.
-This allows for the development of homological algebra in it, which has special interest in relation to the Baum-Connes conjecture, an approach pursued by Nest and Meyer.
+This allows for the development of homological algebra in it, which has special interest in relation to the Baum-Connes conjecture, an approach pursued by Nest and Meyer \cite{Nest}.